-On October 7, 2008, the President signed into law the Fostering Connections to Success and Increasing Adoptions Act.
-While West Virginia had already instituted the provision in our State Code to extend services to youth exiting foster care until 21 years of age, this legislation allowed the State to pull down federal funds for these services and for the oversight of the health and education needs of children in foster care.
+On October 7, 2008, President George W. Bush signed into law the Fostering Connections to Success and Increasing Adoptions Act.
+While West Virginia had already instituted the provision in State Code to extend services to youth exiting foster care until 21 years of age, this legislation allowed the State to pull down federal funds for these services and for the oversight of the health and education needs of children in foster care.

 The Child and Family Services Improvement and Innovation Act (Public Law 112-34) was signed into law on September 30, 2011.
-Throughout the Bureau for Children and Families Youth Services Policy, iii based upon this law and the work of the Bureau's Department of Quality Improvement, specific directives are provided for family engagement in the process of solving family problems.
+Throughout the BCF Youth Services Policy, ii based upon this law and the work of the Bureau's Department of Quality Improvement, specific directives are provided for family engagement in the process of solving family problems.

-The West Virginia Legislature passed and the Governor signed into law Senate Bill 484 which became effective June 7, 2012, which protects the right of the youth to speak freely during multidisciplinary team meetings without risk of self-incrimination, and the right of all parties to be heard at the disposition.
+The West Virginia Legislature passed and Governor Earl Ray Tomblin signed into law Senate Bill 484, effective June 7, 2012, which protects the right of the youth to speak freely during multidisciplinary team meetings without risk of self-incrimination, and the right of all parties to be heard at the disposition.
 These two areas of the legislation are addressed several times in the Youth Services policy.

 The West Virginia Legislative Auditor, Performance Evaluation & Research Division (PERD) completed and submitted their evaluation to the Legislature in November 2013.
-The evaluation of the Bureau for Children and Families (BCF) is part of the agency review of the Department of Health and Human Resources, as authorized by WV Chapter 4-10-8(b)(5).
+The evaluation of BCF is part of the agency review of the DHHR, as authorized by West Virginia Chapter 4-10-8(b)(5).
 The Legislative Auditor was asked to determine how the BCF measures the effectiveness of the Youth Services Program.
 In anticipation of the PERD Review Results, a task team was formed by BCF to overhaul the current data collection and performance measurements of the Youth Services Program.

 The BCF continues in its efforts to implement the recommendations of the PERD review and has been able to provide some of the recommended information in this report.
-Additionally, a collaborative effort between various stakeholders will result in the sharing of information with the WV Office of Research and Strategic Planning through the Division of Justice and Community Services to evaluate programs and services in a longitudinal study across various points of contacts for youth involved with the juvenile justice system.
+Additionally, a collaborative effort between various stakeholders will result in the sharing of information with the West Virginia Office of Research and Strategic Planning through the Division of Justice and Community Services to evaluate programs and services in a longitudinal study across various points of contacts for youth involved with the juvenile justice system.
 These efforts in data collection and information sharing should provide a detailed picture of how juveniles move through the justice system and when and to what degree youths are recidivating.
 The need and the importance of data collection and information sharing, along with other important advances in the juvenile justice system, were codified with the passage of Senate Bill 393.